 DANGER!
 Beware of These Therapists

-Nicole Siegfried was recently promoted to Chief Clinical Officer for Alsana Eating Disorder Treatment & Eating Disorder Recovery Centers, aka Castlewood Treatment Centers.
-However, she was previously found guilty of engaging in numerous relationships with patients, patient harm, exploitative relationship, and failure to document professional work and maintain records by the Alabama Board of Examiners in Psychology.
-Yet Alsana Eating Disorder Treatment & Eating Disorder Recovery Centers, aka Castlewood Treatment Centers, promoted her to a position of power anyway.
+Nicole Siegfried was promoted to Chief Clinical Officer for Alsana Eating Disorder Treatment & Eating Disorder Recovery Centers, aka Castlewood Treatment Centers.
+A short while later she resigned suddenly.
+A confidential source claimed that Siegfried was fired after involvement in a racial discrimination incident that was eventually settled out of court.
+Previously, she was found guilty of engaging in numerous relationships with patients, patient harm, exploitative relationship, and failure to document professional work and maintain records by the Alabama Board of Examiners in Psychology.
+Yet Alsana promoted her to a position of power anyway.
 I would expect nothing less from this disreputable company.

 Dr. Mark F. Schwartz, ScD.
 Lori Galperin, MSW & Dr. Richard C. Schwartz, Ph.D., have an unsavory history.
 All are working in the Mental Health Care Industry, with a focus on trauma.
 Their dubious combination of ideas and treatment came to a head at the Castlewood Treatment Center in Ballwin, MO, in 2011-2012.
 The devil is in details, as they say.